 A Pennsylvania court should disclose the legal settlement between a family that claimed natural-gas drilling threatened its health and several gas producers, a group of physicians and researchers said.

 Sealing the court records contributes to a veil of secrecy that makes it impossible for doctors to assess the potential health risks of drilling, Jerome Paulson, medical director at the Washington-based Child Health Advocacy Institute, said today on a conference call.
 The institute and other physicians’ groups joined an appeal of a January order by Judge Paul Pozonsky in the Court of Common Pleas for Washington County that sealed the documents.

 The case involves a family that sued Range Resources Corp.
-(RRC) and other companies after parents and children began suffering health symptoms they blamed on hydraulic fracturing for gas on their property, according to a brief filed by the environment group Earthjustice on behalf of the physicians.
+(RRC:US) and other companies after parents and children began suffering health symptoms they blamed on hydraulic fracturing for gas on their property, according to a brief filed by the environment group Earthjustice on behalf of the physicians.
 Last year the parties reached a confidential settlement.

 “We know that there are many chemicals used in the process of unconventional gas extraction,” Paulson said on the call with reporters.
 “We do not know all of the chemicals that are intentionally used.
 Without this data and data about releases of chemicals to air and water, physicians and public health officials are in an untenable position when trying to help individuals who are ill.”